American Turkish Society: Scholarships & Grants

 The American Turkish Society provides several scholarships, grants, and awards to students, educators, and artists, in the United States and Turkey.
-Scholarships include The Ahmet Ertegun Memorial Scholarship at The Juilliard, The Arif Mardin Music Fellowship at Berklee and Summer Residency Program at the School of Visual Arts.
+Scholarships include The Ahmet Ertegun Memorial Scholarship at The Juilliard School, The Arif Mardin Music Fellowship at Berklee College of Music and Summer Residency Program at the School of Visual Arts.

 The Society’s Moon and Stars Project (MASP) grants are dedicated to highlighting Turkey's arts and culture scene and establishing a two-way cultural interaction between the United States and Turkey.
 The Society awards competitive grants to support emerging and established artists in an effort to promote this cross-cultural dialogue.

 New York Turkish Film Festival

 The New York Turkish Film Festival (NYTFF) was founded by the Moon and Stars Project, a non-profit organization dedicated to highlighting the changing face of Turkish arts and culture in 1999.
 Ever since its foundation, The Society was proud to support and sponsor NYTFF.
-In 2009, The Moon and Stars Project started operating under the umbrella of ATS and ever since, The Society continued to present the renowned NYTFF to film lovers in New York.
-In addition to showcasing award winning Turkish films, the festival comprises workshops and Q&A’s featuring filmmakers, film directors and actors/actresses who are invited from Turkey to participate in the festival.
+In 2009, The Moon and Stars Project started operating under the umbrella of ATS.
+In addition to showcasing Turkish films, the festival comprises workshops and Q&A’s featuring filmmakers, film directors and actors/actresses who are invited from Turkey to participate in the festival.